What You Need To Know About Cult Intervention An ethical alternative to cult deprogramming.

 Is a team necessary?

-In our experience, yes.
+In our experience, the answer here is usually yes.
 A team-based cult intervention helps in a number of ways.

 First, having multiple specialists with a variety of backgrounds helps our team build authentic connections with our clients.
 You may relate better to one team member than to others, and that's natural!
 We encourage authentic connection.